LiamJCates/Programming-Notes/C/extern.md

+A C program consists of a set of external objects, which are either variables or functions.
+The adjective "external" is used in contrast to "internal," which describes the arguments and variables defined inside functions.
+External variables are defined outside of any function, and are thus potentially available to many functions.
+Functions themselves are always external, because C does not allow functions to be defined inside other functions.
+By default, external variables and functions have the property that all references to them by the same name, even from functions compiled separately, are references to the same thing.
+(The standard calls this property external linkage.)

-A variable declaration is useful when you are using multiple files and you define your variable in one of the files which will be available at the time of linking of the program.
+An external variable declaration is useful when you are using multiple files and you define your variable in one of the files which will be available at the time of linking of the program.
 You will use the keyword extern to declare a variable at any place.
 Though you can declare a variable multiple times in your C program, it can be defined only once in a file, a function, or a block of code

 Example